-Whether writing a letter (or email) to the editor or a politician, you’re likely telling readers about your concerns and seeking to persuade them to take action as a result.
+Whether writing a letter (or email) to the editor or a politician, you’re likely telling readers about your concerns and seeking to persuade them to take action.

 If you’re trying to influence attitudes, opinions, or behavior, try to link your information to things your readers may already know or believe.
 And emphasize how your ideas can help your readers or people important to them.

 But don’t write more than you must.
-Like you, your readers are bombarded with all kinds of information from many sources.
-Like you, your readers have much on their mind at home, work, and elsewhere.
+Like you, your readers are bombarded with information from many sources.
+Like you, your readers have much on their minds at home, work, and elsewhere.
 And like you, they don’t have the time and even the interest to read, understand and act on all the information they get.

-Also, the Port Townsend & Jefferson County Leader prefers letters with fewer than 300 words while the Peninsula Daily News in Port Angeles prefer letters of 250 or fewer words.
+Also, the Port Townsend & Jefferson County Leader also prefers letters with fewer than 300 words, while the Peninsula Daily News in Port Angeles prefers letters of 250 or fewer words.
 They could edit your message to reduce its length.

 These writing guidelines also can apply to other forms of communication, from individual Facebook and Twitter posts to personal blogs and websites.